Cook with Sharmila

 • Usually in all Kannadiga house hold the masala is prepared in bulk and distributed to friends and family and stored up to a year.

-bisibelebath masala powder
+bisibelebath powder

 Print Recipe Pin Recipe